Skipton is a walker’s wonderland, so we’ve rounded up five walks in and around this picturesque market town for you to try out…

 Nestled on the edge of the Yorkshire Dales National Park, Skipton is the perfect starting point for your next walk.
 You’re never more than a few minutes away from the natural beauty of God’s Own County, with a range of woodland wanders, riverside rambles and moorland meanders to choose from.
 So next time you’re planning to go out for a walk, head to Skipton.

 Bolton Priory has one of the best family-friendly walks you can do near Skipton.
-It’s 4.7-miles long and a 10-minute drive from town.
-You’ll follow the course of the River Wharfe through Strid Wood, which is filled with ancient oaks.
-Weave your way between the picturesque fields and looming trees until you reach the halfway point at Barden Bridge.
+It’s 4.7-miles long, a 10-minute drive from town and should be a decent walk for all ages and abilities.
+You’ll follow the course of the River Wharfe through Strid Wood, which is jam-packed with beautiful ancient oaks.
+Weave your way between the picturesque fields and under looming trees until you reach the halfway point at Barden Bridge.
 Take a few minutes to appreciate the picturesque views in both directions before crossing to the other side to make your way back to the Priory.

 The walk starts at Cavendish Pavilion, Bolton Abbey, Skipton, North Yorkshire, BD23 6AN.
 Check out the route.